toole-brendan/ptchampion/README.md

 5. **Complete Session**: Finish your workout to save your score and form rating
 6. **View Progress**: Check your history and leaderboard ranking

-## Deployment

-See the [DEPLOYMENT.md](./DEPLOYMENT.md) file for detailed instructions on deploying the application to AWS.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.